SAP/ui5-tooling/docs/pages/ESSupport.md

 # ECMAScript Support

-The UI5 Tooling offers general support for `ES2022` ECMAScript features.
-While a `ui5 build` is executed, the UI5 Tooling analyses the code on a few places.
-Depending on the project type you have to consider some restrictions regarding the used ECMAScript syntax.
-The UI5 Tooling does only analyze files declared with type `script`.
-Files declared as `module` are not analyzed.
+UI5 Tooling offers general support for `ES2022` ECMAScript features.
+While a `ui5 build` is executed, UI5 Tooling analyses a project's code.
+Depending on the project type, you have to consider some restrictions regarding the used of certain ECMAScript syntax.
+In general, UI5 Tooling only analyzes **JavaScript** files of type `script`.
+[JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are not analyzed.

 | UI5 Tooling Version | Supported ECMAScript Version |
 |------------------- |---------------------------- |